bparanj/crystal/electronics/experiments/queue/led-circuit.md

   - \( R = \frac{9V - 2V}{0.02A} = \frac{7V}{0.02A} = 350 \Omega \)
   - The closest standard resistor value would be 330Ω or 390Ω.

-### Summary:

 This LED circuit is a great next step for beginners because it introduces several important concepts:

 - Diodes: Learning how current flows in one direction only.
 - Current Limiting: Understanding why resistors are important for protecting components.
 - Practical Application: Seeing a tangible result (the LED lighting up) helps reinforce the concepts of voltage, current, and resistance.

-This simple yet slightly more complex circuit builds on the foundation of the basic resistor circuit and sets the stage for learning more about other electronic components and circuit designs.

 Let's dive into how to calculate the resistor value and discuss appropriate battery voltage for our basic circuit.

 To calculate the resistor value, we use Ohm's Law: V = I * R, where V is voltage, I is current, and R is resistance.
 We'll rearrange this to R = V / I to find our resistor value.

-For a typical beginner's circuit, let's consider these parameters:

 1. Battery voltage:

 A common choice for beginners is a 9V battery.
 It's readily available and safe for most basic circuits.

 2. Desired current:

 For a simple LED circuit, we  aim for around 20mA (0.02A) current.
 This is suitable for most standard LEDs.